Smart Inverter Control of PV Solar Farms and Energy Storage Systems

 - Mitigation of short circuit currents from PV inverters

+II.
 Transmission System Applications of PV-STATCOM:

 - Enhancing power transmission capacity through power oscillation damping and increased system stability